 Snowflake’s unique platform allows customers to store, reach, buy, sell, share, and process data more effectively than ever before.
 That capability drove a surge in businesses as pandemic-hit companies moved toward remote work models.

-Snowflake currently has over 4,000 customers including close to 30% of the Fortune 500.
-After the first quarter of Snowflake’s 2022 fiscal year, the Company announced that 104 customers spent over $1 million each on Snowflake’s services in the last 12 months.
+Snowflake currently has over 5,900 customers including close to 30% of the Fortune 500.
+At the end of 2021, the Company announced that 184 customers spent over $1 million each on Snowflake’s services in the last 12 months.

 Why Investors Want to Buy Snowflake Stock